HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

 Additionally, there is an example specification to show the reference to a Drug Substance [SpecificationSubstanceBundle](Bundle-SpecificationSubstanceBundle.html).
 Its [narrative layout](#drug-substance-specification-example) is shown below the Drug Product specification.

+The final example is for a excipient with an animal source for 3.2.P.4.
+Drug Excipient [SpecificationExcipientBundle](Bundle-SpecificationExcipientBundle.html).
+Its [narrative layout](#drug-excipient-specification-example)
-For examples of specifications referencing excipients see:
+For more examples of specifications referencing excipients see:
 - [Control of Materials Example](Bundle-ControlMaterialsBundle.html)

 #### Drug Product Specification Example